 Asking for feedback in blog posts also allows you to learn so many things about your readers or customers and use them to improve your products or site.

 Since this is your eCommerce blog, you have complete freedom to internally link to different pages on your website with optimized anchor text.

 While internal linking improves the SEO of your site, you shouldn’t ignore relevance.

-Whether you link to other posts on your blog or product pages on your website, you should make sure that the internal linking is not out of context.
+Whether you link to other posts on your blog or product and service pages on your website, you should make sure that the internal linking is not out of context.

 One of the most effective ways to improve your e-commerce blog is publishing posts on someone else’s blog with a link pointing back to your own site.

 Guest blogging, or guest posting, is superb for SEO.

 However, you need to choose only those niche sites (for guest posting) that have excellent search engine authority, what aHrefs calls DR and Moz calls DA.